Montana State Historic Preservation Office

 Financial Support and Payment

-1. A three-thousand-dollar ($3,000) award to the fellow, administered by MSU’s Office of Financial Aid, will be issued in two equal payments: the first $1,500 payment issued at mid-term/semester, and the second $1,500 payment issued upon successful completion of the independent study or thesis/dissertation credits with a minimum grade of 3.0.
+1. A three-thousand-dollar ($3,000) award to the fellow, administered by MSU’s or UM’s Office of Financial Aid, will be issued in two equal payments: the first $1,500 payment issued at mid-term/semester, and the second $1,500 payment issued upon successful completion of the independent study or thesis/dissertation credits with a minimum grade of 3.0.
 Fellows are responsible for their own health insurance and travel expenses.

 Conditions of Award